-Program Element #50: Safe Drinking Water (SDW) Program
+Program Element #50: Safe Drinking Water Program

 Description.
-Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver Safe Drinking Water Program.
+Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to ensure Safe Drinking Water.

-The purpose of the Safe Drinking Water (SDW) program is to provide services to public water systems that result in reduced health risk and increased compliance with drinking water monitoring and maximum contaminant level requirements.
-The SDW program reduces the incidence and risk of waterborne disease and exposure of the public to hazardous substances potentially present in drinking water supplies.
-Services provided through the SDW program include investigation of occurrences of waterborne illness, drinking water contamination events, response to spills, emergencies, and inspection of water system facilities.
-SDW program requirements also include reporting of data to OHA, Public Health Division, Drinking Water Services (DWS) necessary for program management and to meet federal Environmental Protection Agency (EPA) Safe Drinking Water Act program requirements.
+The purpose of the Safe Drinking Water program is to provide services to public water systems that result in reduced health risk and increased compliance with drinking water monitoring and maximum contaminant level requirements.
+The Safe Drinking Water program reduces the incidence and risk of waterborne disease and exposure of the public to hazardous substances potentially present in drinking water supplies.
+Services provided through the S Safe Drinking Water program include investigation of occurrences of waterborne illness, drinking water contamination events, response to emergencies, water quality alerts, technical and regulatory assistance, inspection of water system facilities, and follow up of identified deficiencies.
+Safe Drinking Water program requirements also include reporting of data to OHA, Public Health Division, Drinking Water Services (DWS) necessary for program management and to meet federal Environmental Protection Agency (EPA) Safe Drinking Water Act program requirements.

-Funds provided under this Agreement are intended to enable LPHA to assume primary responsibility for the quality of drinking water provided by most of the public water systems located within LPHA’s jurisdiction and may only be used, in accordance with and subject to the requirements and limitations set forth below, to deliver the SDW services described in this Program Element Description.
+Funds provided under this Agreement are intended to enable LPHA to assume primary responsibility for the quality of drinking water provided by most of the public water systems located within LPHA’s jurisdiction and may only be used, in accordance with and subject to the requirements and limitations set forth below, to deliver the Safe Drinking Water services described in this Program Element Description.

 The work described herein is designed to meet the following EPA National Drinking Water Objective as follows: